krastanov-veselin/ground_zero/README.md

 }
 ```

-Name is inspired by Grimoire of Zero, which is anime series - I don't own any copyrights to the image below project's title, it belongs to Grimoire of Zero's owners hehe
+I don't own any copyrights to the image below project's title, it belongs to Grimoire of Zero's owners hehe